vikashask/MEAN-Interview-Question/css/css3/flexbox.md

     stretch :value stretches the flex items to fill the container baseline :value aligns the flex items such as their baselines aligns:

+> align-content:property is used to align the flex lines.

+    space-between :value displays the flex lines with equal space between them: space-around : value displays the flex lines with space before, between, and after them: stretch : value stretches the flex lines to take up the remaining space (this is default): center :value displays display the flex lines in the middle of the container: flex-start :value displays the flex lines at the start of the container:

 > flex-flow:

     like column wrap